jonro2955/jonro2955/README.md

 <h3>My Projects: </h3>

 <h5>The live links on the left will lead you to the hosted websites for each project.
-The repository links will lead you to the project's README on Github.</h5>
+The repository links on the right will lead you to the project's README on Github.</h5>

 [My Movie Database](https://mmdb-97518.web.app) / [Repository](https://github.com/jonro2955/odin_javascript_12_mmdb)